-During the year ended December 31, 2023, the Company recognized a net loss of \$16.7 million and cash used in operating activities of \$3.5 million.
-As of December 31, 2023, the Company had a working capital deficit of \$12.8 million, including cash and cash equivalents of \$1.3 million.
-For 2024, the Company has contractually committed exploration and development amounts of \$12.4 million remaining out of \$34.7 million (as outlined in Note 23) and \$7.3 million for lease obligations as outlined in Note 13.
-While the Company continued during 2023 to increase early-stage gas production on the Maria Conchita Block, current production volumes are still below expectations such that the Company is anticipating that cash will continue to be used in operations.
-As such, the Company continues to need additional capital to fund the Company's ongoing operations, and commitments, and the continued development of the Company's exploration and evaluation assets.
+During the year ended December 31, 2024, the Company recognized a net loss of \$53.7 million and cash provided by operating activities of \$18.5 million.
+As of December 31, 2024, the Company had a working capital of \$5.8 million, including cash and cash equivalents of \$8.2 million.
+For 2025, the Company has contractually committed exploration and development amounts of \$8.0 million as outlined in Note 24 and \$6.3 million for lease obligations as outlined in Note 13.
+The Company anticipates increased gas production from existing gas concessions during 2025, but reaching these objectives is contingent upon continued success in the development of existing concessions in order to increase gas production rates.
+As such, the Company continues to need additional capital to fund the Company's ongoing operations, commitments, and the continued development of the Company's production assets.